Serving ML Models with FastAPI

 -d '{"MedInc":8.3252,"HouseAge":41.0,"AveRooms":6.9841,"AveBedrms":1.0238,

-Same $425,117 we got from the script in part one.
+"Population":322.0,"AveOccup":2.5556,"Latitude":37.88,"Longitude":-122.23}'{"predicted_price": 425116.7, "model_version": "1.0.0"}That's the same $425,117 we got from the script in part one.
 The model didn't change; we just gave it a front door.
-The first time that number comes back over HTTP instead of stdout, it stops feeling like a science project.
-And now anything that speaks HTTP can ask, the input is validated, and the answer carries the model version so a caller always knows which model produced it.
-That version stamp looks trivial now, but in part five — when three versions are live at once — it's how a caller knows which one answered, instead of spelunking logs to attribute a bad prediction.
+And now anything that speaks HTTP can ask for a prediction, the input is validated, and the answer carries the model version, so a caller always knows which model produced it.
+That version stamp looks trivial now.
+But in part five, when several versions exist at once, it's how a caller knows which one answered — instead of digging through logs to trace a bad prediction.

 Real-time vs batch: two endpoints, two jobs